The Jomolhari trek is Bhutan’s premier trekking route; 8/9 days, remote and high.

 We will transfer you to the airport for your flight to Paro, Bhutan.
 This amazing 1hr flight goes straight by Mt Everest (try to sit on the left side).
 On arrival in Bhutan, you will be met by your Guide and driver at the airport.
 Transfer to your hotel in Paro and potentially sightsee some of Paro, which will include the imposing Rinpung Dzong.
 Your Guide will brief you on the coming days.
 Overnight Paro, BLD

-It is a long day primarily through forest with a fair amount of short ascents/descents.
+Today is a relatively long day and starts with a 2hr drive out to the start point, Shana.
+The route is primarily through forest with a fair amount of short ascents/descents.
 It follows the Paro Chu (River) for most of the way and has an ascent of about 800m.
 The camp site is in a deep valley so expect it to be quite cold when the sun can’t be seen.
 About 8hrs, BLD

 Day 6.
 Thangthangka – Jangothang (4000m)